MouseZero/scaling-game/README.md

   - The entry point for my JavaScript

 ## Custom Data (src/data/data.json)
 The custom data is in JSON format.
 Change the following file to add you own data "src/public/data/data.json".
 When this file is changed you will have to run ```npm run build``` before the changes will take effect.
+Images should be 1000x1000 pixals.
 ```
 {
   "name": "Name to be displayed in menu",